How we built a white-label SaaS platform

 - Complete audit trails for compliance

 - Offline-first is hard but worth it.
 Plan your data model around eventual consistency from day one.
+We underestimated this initially and had to refactor some early assumptions.

 - White-labeling needs early planning.
 Retrofitting multi-tenancy is painful.
 Bake it in from the start.

 - Field testing is non-negotiable.
 Lab conditions never match real-world connectivity.
+We learned this the hard way with a demo that worked perfectly in the office and failed at the client’s warehouse.

 - Audit everything.
 When multiple users modify data offline, you need a clear history.
+This saved us more than once during dispute resolution.

 If your business needs: